You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 Now if you were intending to go on a country walk and it’s raining cats and dogs, you might want to rethink your plans.
 But in most cases, as long as you wear appropriate attire – and pack wellies, umbrellas and anoraks – there’s no reason you can’t still enjoy your day.
 And it’s just as true if the sun’s out, too: remember to keep topping up your loved one’s sun cream and drinking plenty of water.

 No matter how well you plan your journey, it might still cause your loved one some anxiety on the day itself.
+Look into support for getting out and about with the elderly if it eases their worries.

 If you’re driving, you’ll likely want to stop regularly to give them a chance to stretch their legs.
 Music and snacks can also help keep them calm when traffic starts to get a little hectic, and you can avoid big jams altogether with a SatNav.